 Huntington Woods' Water and Sewer Rate are combined into a single number.

-A flat rate of $17 is charged quarterly to cover, in part, some of the fixed cost of maintaining the system including some of the expense of upgrades to the water-sewer system infrastructure.
+A flat rate of $17.00 per bill ($68.00 annually) is charged quarterly to cover part of the fixed cost of maintaining the system including some of the expense of upgrades to the water/sewer system infrastructure.
+This is known as the Capital Improvement Fee.

-A new Bond Repayment Fee was added to bills beginning in April 2020.
-This rate is $2.35 per 100 cubic feet.
-This rate was added to pay for a bond issue to fund sewer repairs throughout the City.
-The money will only be used for that purpose, and the rate will be adjusted annually to account for higher or lower overall usage throughout the City.
+A Bond Repayment Fee was added to bills beginning in Spring 2020.
+This rate is $1.92 per 100 cubic feet.
+This rate was added to pay for a bond issuance to fund sewer repairs throughout the City.
+The money will only be used for that purpose, and the rate will be adjusted annually to account for higher or lower overall sewer usage over all sewer accounts.

 The Water Department handles: